knifeqmul/knifeqmul.github.io/_pages/code.md

 <ol style="list-style-type: lower-alpha; padding-bottom: 0;">
 <li style="margin-left:2em">mapped complicating conditions with their ICD9, together with other features to do feature selection;</li>
 <li style="margin-left:2em">grouped by features;</li>
-<li style="margin-left:2em; padding-bottom: 0;">built model for each group (some are boosted regression trees, some are random foresets), and validated each group's model as a --classfication problem (whether the patient has diabetes).</li>
+<li style="margin-left:2em; padding-bottom: 0;">built model for each group (some are boosted regression trees, some are random foresets), and validated each group's model as a classfication problem (whether the patient has diabetes).</li>
 </ol>
 </li>
 </ol>